 4.2 Increases Leg Muscle

-1. Running or walking on a treadmill machine can strengthen your leg muscles very easily at your home, including your quadriceps, hamstrings, and freemartins.
+- Running or walking on a treadmill machine can strengthen your leg muscles very easily at home, including your quadriceps, hamstrings, and freemartins.

-3. To additional strengthen your legs and to help stop injury, practice doing squats and jumps several times a week in interest to your treadmill exercises.
+- To strengthen your legs and to help stop injury, practice doing squats and jumps several times a week in interest to your treadmill exercises.

 Jogging or running on a treadmill machine can put more strain on your bones and joints compared to working out on an elliptical trainer or another machine.

-1. To reduce the risk of injuries of your body, always start your treadmill exercise with a warm-up and end with a cool down.
+- To reduce the risk of injuries to your body, always start your treadmill exercise with a warm-up and end with a cool-down.

-In short, a treadmill can help you strengthen in your leg muscles, hip flexors, and glutes, it does not target as various muscle groups as an oval.
+In short, a treadmill can help you strengthen your leg muscles, hip flexors, and glutes, but it does not target as many muscle groups as an oval.

 5. Sit Ups